From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-08-03-Crossovers-Forgotten-Edge.md

 allow our skate to smoothly push under and then out and up into the sickled form.
 Using this edge makes the movement more fluid, and it rectifies a super common complaint of new toestop users.
-One thing I noticed when I was beginning to practice using my toe stops a lot more was if I lowered them down, then they would hit the track when I did my crossovers.
+One thing I noticed when I was beginning to practice using my toestops a lot more was if I lowered them down, then they would hit the track when I did my crossovers.
 However, once I started effectively using my outer edge during crossovers this problem went away!